nitalerie/wii-gh-debug/README.md

 # Wii Guitar Hero Debug Menu

-### Note: Warriors of Rock is absent.
-This is because there is currently no known way to access the debug menu in any way on that game on Wii.
-If a way is found, janky or not, the files will be added.

 You will need a Wii ISO manipulation tool such as Wiimms ISO Tools.
 You might have to overcome your commandlinephobia for this one.

 You can get it here: https://wit.wiimm.de/